-As one of only 16 ABET accredited programs in the United States, we equip students with the engineering, social and environmental knowledge needed to make their career as an engineer successful.
+Available online or on-campus, as one of only 16 ABET accredited programs in the United States, we equip students with the engineering, social and environmental knowledge needed to make their career as an engineer successful.
 With the state Core and Sample Library on campus, and research conducted in everything from enhanced oil recovery to land-sliding, your skills and interests will find a place in this prestigious program.

 With the smallest class sizes of any engineering discipline on campus, geological engineering professors are able to cater to each student in class.

 Earning a Geological Engineering Bachelor of Science (B.S.) degree will give you a strong background in engineering, design and geology.
 You’ll gain expertise in:

 - Exploration and extraction of mineral and energy resources

 These areas of expertise incorporate geology with elements of civil, environmental, mining and petroleum engineering.
 To meet these demands, the curriculum contains a broad background in physical and social sciences, humanities, communications, mathematics, geology and engineering.

 Our Geological Engineering program has a petroleum option, which prepares you for employment in the petroleum industry, while continuing to provide a broad geological engineering background for career flexibility.
 If you pursue this emphasis, you'll still have a B.S. in Geological Engineering but can also report that you’ve completed the petroleum option requirements.

 The Bachelor of Science degree in Geological Engineering is accredited by the Engineering Accreditation Commission of ABET.